postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 warning: false
 tags:
-  - "newman"
+  - "Postman CLI"

 ---

-Newman provides a rich set of options to customize a run.
-You can retrieve a list of options by running Newman with the ``-h`` flag.
+Postman CLI provides a rich set of options to customize a run.
+You can retrieve a list of options by running Postman with the ``-h`` flag.

 ```bash
 $ newman run -h